 For ease of reference, a list of the documents falling within the scope of your request is enclosed in Annex 1.
-For each of them the list provides a description and indicates whether parts or entire documents are withheld and if so, under which ground pursuant to Regulation 1049/2001.
+For each of them the list provides a description and indicates whether parts or entire documents are withheld and if so, on which grounds pursuant to Regulation 1049/2001.